 The NAIC has established model regulations that provide minimum capitalization requirements based on RBC formulas for insurance companies.
 We are subject to RBC standards or other minimum statutory capital and surplus requirements imposed under New York insurance laws.
-See "Description of Business - Regulation - Insurance Regulation - Surplus and Capital; Risk-Based Capital."
+See "Description of Business - Regulation - Insurance Regulation - Statutory Accounting, Reserves and Risk-Based Capital."
 Our failure to meet these requirements could subject us to further examination or corrective action imposed by the NYDFS, including limitations on our ability to write additional business, increased regulatory supervision, or seizure or liquidation.
-Any corrective action imposed could cause a material adverse effect on our business, financial condition and results of operations.
+Any corrective action imposed could cause a material adverse effect on our business, financial condition, results of operations and cash flows.
 A decline in our RBC ratio, whether or not it results in a failure to meet applicable RBC requirements, could limit our ability to pay dividends to our parent company, could result in a loss of customers or new business, or could influence ratings agencies to downgrade our financial strength ratings, each of which could cause a material adverse effect on our business, financial condition and results of operations.

-In any particular year, statutory surplus amounts, and thus our RBC ratio, may fluctuate depending on a variety of factors, including the amount of statutory income or losses generated by us (which itself is sensitive to equity market and credit market conditions), the amount of additional capital we must hold to support business growth, equity and credit market conditions, the value and credit ratings of certain fixed income securities in our investment portfolio, the value of certain derivative instruments that do not receive hedge accounting, as well as changes to the RBC formulas and the interpretation of the NAIC's instructions with respect to RBC calculation methodologies.
-Our financial strength ratings are significantly influenced by statutory surplus amounts and our RBC ratio.
-In addition, rating agencies may implement changes to their own proprietary capital models, which differ from the RBC capital model, that have the effect of increasing or decreasing the amount of statutory capital we should hold relative to the rating agencies' expectations.
-Under stressed or stagnant capital markets conditions and with the aging of existing insurance liabilities, without offsets from new business, the amount of additional statutory reserves that we are required to hold may materially increase.
-This increase in reserves would decrease the statutory surplus available for use in calculating our RBC ratio.
+In any particular year, TAC amounts, and thus our RBC ratio, may fluctuate depending on a variety of factors, including the amount of statutory income or losses generated by us (which itself is sensitive to equity market and credit market conditions), the amount of additional capital we must hold to support business growth, equity and credit market conditions, the value and credit ratings of certain fixed income securities in our investment portfolio, the value of certain derivative instruments that do not receive hedge accounting, as well as changes to the RBC formulas and the interpretation of the NAIC's instructions with respect to RBC calculation methodologies.
+In addition, rating agencies may implement changes to their own proprietary capital models, which differ from the RBC capital model, that have the effect of increasing or decreasing the amount of capital we should hold relative to the rating agencies' expectations.
+Under stressed or stagnant capital markets conditions and with the aging of existing insurance liabilities, without offsets from new business, the amount of additional statutory reserves that we are required to hold could materially increase.
+This increase in reserves would decrease the capital available for use in calculating our RBC ratio.
 To the extent that our RBC ratio is deemed to be insufficient, we may seek to take actions either to increase our capitalization or to reduce the capitalization requirements.
 If we were unable to accomplish such actions, the rating agencies could view this as a reason for a ratings downgrade.